harryhan618/LaneNet/README.md

 LaneNet is a segmentation-tasked lane detection algorithm, described in [1] "[Towards end-to-end lane detection: an instance segmentation approach](https://arxiv.org/pdf/1802.05591.pdf)" .
 The key idea of instance segmentation should be referred to [2] "[Semantic instance segmentation with a discriminative loss function](https://arxiv.org/pdf/1708.02551.pdf)".
 This repository contains a re-implementation in Pytorch.

 ### News
 - Codebase would be updated these days.
 There are many bugs currently in this repo.
-Sorry for the late respones.
+Sorry for the late response.

 ### To DO List